GamingTS

 Signature Help

 When the user types a space after an attribute name (e.g., id ), the language server triggers signature help because space is registered as a trigger character.
 The generated code contains a function call (__gts_attr_obj_0.id(...)), so TypeScript provides parameter information.
+The lParenLoc recording in the parser ensures correct mapping for function calls.

 Go-to-Definition / Hover